-Maybe, just maybe, while looking at my photographs, you too will be able to experience that emotion, as though, you were there with me, looking over my shoulder and saying as silently as I did when I took the shot, “wow, look at that".
+Maybe, just maybe, while looking at my photographs, you too will be able to experience that emotion, as though you were there with me, looking over my shoulder, and saying silently, as I did when I took the shot, “Wow, look at that".

 I have been making photographs since my grandfather gave me my first camera - a Kodak Pony.
-I learned photography hands-on and spent many hours in the darkroom, coming out into the light and always smelling like rotten-eggs.
+I learned photography hands-on and spent many hours in the darkroom, coming out into the light ,always smelling like rotten eggs.
 Now I use a digital darkroom.
 In the past I have used a Konica, Kowa SETR, and Olympus SLR cameras; now I shoot with a Nikon DSLR.

-I exhibit at arts & crafts festivals, both juried and non-juried, through out the year.
-Please look at my show schedule for the venue and date.
+I exhibit at arts & crafts festivals, both juried and non-juried, throughout the year.
+Please look at my show schedule for the venues and dates.